NJIT-WIS/project-2-team-sar/posts/Agile.md

 ---
 title: 'Embracing the Agile Mindset in Education: A Paradigm Shift'
+date: 2023-04-12
 ---

-# April 12, 2023: Embracing the Agile Mindset in Education: A Paradigm Shift
+# Embracing the Agile Mindset in Education: A Paradigm Shift

 ## Introduction